 Get to Know the Author

 Hussain Dhanani has worked in the fleet management industry for 11 years (pretty much as soon as he was out of diapers).
-He started working in the industry as a Client Service Representative, and enjoys his current role of Account Manager.
+He started working in the industry as a Client Service Representative, and enjoys his current role of Regional Director.
 Hussain has a passion for helping people and looks forward to continuing to grow within the company.
-He aspires to one day be president of the company.
 His clients appreciate his hands on approach and love working with him.
 Outside of the office, Hussain likes to stay active by playing (a lot of) hockey.Meet our team